Snake Lily Iris

 -

-The family Iridaceae is a very large one of perennial herbaceous herbs growing from a rhizome, corm or bulb.
-There are Iris varieties native throughout the world which offers a possibility of use in a native or woodland garden.
-They grow in mounds or drifts in rich soils, some prefer wet or marshy areas and even standing water.
-Some can be grown as houseplants.
-Different varieties require light from full sun to full shade.
-They propagate through root division or by seed.
+The Iris is one of the most popular perennials and is available in a variety of colors with varying blooming times.
+The family Iridaceae is a very large one of perennial herbaceous herbs growing from a rhizome, corm, or bulb.
+There are Iris varieties native throughout the world that offers the possibility of use in a native or woodland garden.

-The leaves tend to be long, strap-like and sword-shaped, overlapping at the base and oriented in one plane.
-The flowers of lone to several blooms are carried at the top of a naked stem which can be as short as 3 inches in dwarf varieties to as tall as 3 feet.
-The showy blooms are 6-parted with 3 often distinctly marked outer, spreading or pendent "falls" and 3 inner, erect "standards".
-Iris are variously colored from blues to violets to yellows to oranges to white to even black and are prized as cut flowers in the perennial garden.
-The seeds are carried in a fruit capsule, but the division of rhizome or root is the best propagation method and to prevent overcrowding.
-Some varieties require rhizomes to be at soil level, while others tolerate planting corms and bulbs deeper in the soil.
+The leaves tend to be long, strap-like, and sword-shaped, overlapping at the base, and oriented in one plane.
+The flowers may be a single to several blooms.
+They are carried at the top of a naked stem.
+The stem can be as short as 3 inches in dwarf varieties to as tall as 3 feet.
+The showy blooms are 6-parted with three often distinctly marked outer, spreading, or pendant "falls" and three inner, erect "standards".
+The variety of iris colors range from blues to violets to yellows to oranges to white to even black and are prized as cut flowers in the perennial garden.
+The seeds are carried in a fruit capsule, but the division of rhizome or root is the best propagation method and helps to prevent overcrowding.

 Quick ID Hints:

-- Leaves are 2-ranked and often flat.
+- green sword-like foliage, basal leaves are commonly fan-shaped, leaves are 2-ranked and often flat.

 To learn more about individual species, see the boxes below.